Abdul Bari Siddiqui

-Abdul Bari Siddiqui is an Indian politician who was the Finance Minister of Bihar.
+Abdul Bari Siddiqui (born 23 December 1953) is an Indian politician who was the Finance Minister of Bihar.
 He was a MLA representing Alinagar, Darbhanga, Bihar.
 Siddiqui is a member of the Rashtriya Janata Dal political party.
 He won in the 2015 Bihar Legislative Assembly election.
 In 2019 Loksabha elections he contested from Darbhanga and lost to Gopal Jee Thakur of BJP by a margin of 2,67,979 votes.

 Previously, Siddiqui was the Leader of Opposition following the 2010 Bihar Legislative Assembly election until the split between JD(U) and BJP led the latter to leave the government and become the official opposition.